edgeza/resources/[olrp]/stormchaser/README.md

 - Equipment loop with reusable `storm_probe` deployables and `storm_tablet` access item.
 - Reward pipeline that converts collected probe data into sellable intel at the Weazel News desk.
 - Automatic client sync for storms, probes, and keybind support (`F1` by default).
+- Optional synced tornado funnel that grows with the storm, applies wind forces, screenshake, and siren audio cues.

 ## Installation